Provably Efficient Multi-Agent Reinforcement Learning with Fully Decentralized Communication: Introduction and Related Work

-Multi-agent reinforcement learning (MARL) is a fast-growing field that extends many of the ideas of single-agent reinforcement learning to tasks involving multiple decision-making agents operating in a shared environment.
-Similar to the single-agent setting, agents try to maximize their cumulative reward through estimation of a \textit{value function}, which tabulates the expected cumulative return starting at a given state.
-In the \textit{model-free} paradigm, the optimal value function is estimated without a model of the system dynamics.
-Typically what sets MARL systems apart from a group of single-agent RL decision makers is the consideration of the \textit{joint action space}; that is, agents must coordinate their efforts in order to converge on the optimal joint policy.
-We measure this convergence in two ways: {\em sample complexity}, which bounds the number of reward samples needed to find an approximately optimal value function, and {\em regret}, which bounds the cumulative value function error over time.
+Multi-agent reinforcement learning is an active and growing area of research with focus on cooperation, competition and mixed-motive scenarios that arise in multi-agent systems.
+Similar to the single-agent setting, in MARL agents try to maximize their cumulative reward through estimation of a \textit{value function}.
+We measure the convergence of this estimate in two ways: {\em sample complexity}, which bounds the number of reward samples needed to find an approximately optimal value function, and {\em regret}, which bounds the cumulative value function error over time.
 We denote an algorithm as \textit{sample efficient} if it has near-optimal sample complexity.

-In training MARL algorithms, allowing agents to share value function parameters or reward samples can lead to faster convergence, but it still remains an open question whether this information sharing should be centralized or decentralized.
-There has been empirical evidence \cite{rashid_weighted_2020}, \cite{foerster_counterfactual_2018}, \cite{wang_roma_2020-1} that training using a central controller to aggregate joint states and actions is effective even when the state and action spaces are large.
+In training MARL algorithms, allowing agents to share value function parameters or reward samples can lead to faster convergence.
+But, it still remains an open question whether this information sharing should be centralized or decentralized.
+There has been empirical evidence \cite{rashid_weighted_2020, foerster_counterfactual_2018, wang_roma_2020-1} that training using a central controller is effective even when the state and action spaces are large.
 However, as the number of agents increases, the number of joint states and actions becomes exponentially large, demanding more storage space to tabulate scenarios, increasing the \textit{space complexity}.
-Due to the distributed nature of real-world MARL applications and the combinatorial complexity of MARL, there has been increased interest in developing theory for \textit{decentralized} model-free algorithms that allow agents to train and to perform optimally with space complexity remaining polynomial in the number of agents \cite{dubey_provably_2021, zhang_finite-sample_2021-1, zhang_marl_2021}, particularly when the problem of optimizing the joint action factors as optimizing the individual agent actions.
+Due to the distributed nature and combinatorial complexity of MARL, there has been increased interest in developing theory for \textit{decentralized} model-free algorithms that allow agents to train and to perform optimally with space complexity remaining polynomial in the number of agents \cite{dubey_provably_2021, zhang_finite-sample_2021-1, zhang_marl_2021}, particularly when the problem of optimizing the joint action factors as optimizing individual agent actions.